 Correlation Does Not Imply Causation

-I’m sure you’ve heard this expression before, and it is a crucial warning.
+Iโm sure youโve heard this expression before, and it is a crucial warning.
 Correlation between two variables indicates that changes in one variable are associated with changes in the other variable.
 However, correlation does not mean that the changes in one variable actually cause the changes in the other variable.

 Sometimes it is clear that there is a causal relationship.
 For the height and weight data, it makes sense that adding more vertical structure to a body causes the total mass to increase.
 Or, increasing the wattage of lightbulbs causes the light output to increase.

 In statistics, you typically need to perform a randomized, controlled experiment to determine that a relationship is causal rather than merely correlation.
+Conversely, Correlational Studies will find relationships quickly and easily but they are not suitable for establishing causality.

 How Strong of a Correlation is Considered Good?